 Use All Five Senses And

-You Will Make the Power Of Visualization Explosive
+You Will Make the Visualization Explosive

 Whether you are working with your team visualizing something the team is going to create in the future, or you are quietly at home visualizing some personal dream, the more vivid you make it in bright, living, moving, color the better.